 This course seeks to help employees understand the circumstances that can trigger violence in the workplace and to offer strategies for preventing the escalation of conflict.
-According to the most recent data available from the Bureau of Labor Statistics, Bureau of Justice Statistics (BJS), and the National Institute for Occupational Safety and Health (NIOSH), in the US, there were 718 fatal injuries involving workplace violence in 2021, including 481 homicides and 236 suicides.
-This represents a 10.3 % increase from 2020, in fatalities due to intentional injuries.
-An average of 1.3 million nonfatal violent crimes occurred in the workplace annually during the combined 5-year period from 2015 to 2019, which included 979,000 assaults, 186,000 aggravated assaults, 53,000 rapes or sexual assaults, and 46,000 robberies.Workplace violence can include a range of acts, both physical and non-physical, such as assault, stalking, bullying, robbery, and harassment.
+According to the Bureau of Labor Statistics there were 740 fatal injuries involving workplace violence in 2023 including 458 homicides (62%).
+This represents a 3.1 % increase from 2021, in fatalities due to intentional injuries.
+An average of 1.3 million nonfatal violent crimes occurred in the workplace annually during a combined 5-year period from 2015 to 2019, which included 979,000 assaults, 186,000 aggravated assaults, 53,000 rapes or sexual assaults, and 46,000 robberies.
+Workplace violence can include a range of acts, both physical and non-physical, such as assault, stalking, bullying, robbery, and harassment.
 This course will help employees to recognize early warning signs of potential workplace conflict, the actions they can take to prevent situations that may lead to workplace violence, and how to respond to an aggressor.

 This course was subject to additional review due to Executive Orders (EO) and memoranda issued by the current Presidential Administration.
 The content of this course has been reviewed by subject matter experts and was deemed to adequately address the relevant EO requirements at the time of last review.
 It is the responsibility of the customer to ensure this course meets their specific training requirements.
 Customers should consult with their legal counsel to verify compliance with specific requirements applicable to the customer’s organization.